monksoffunk/Voyager/README.md

  * Recommended layout firmware available for a quick "build and use" solution
  * Follows good practices for circuitry design for a stable, reliable result

-Keyboard Layout Editor layout: https://tinyurl.com/ai03-chronos-5
+Keyboard Layout Editor layout: http://tinyurl.com/ai03-voyager

 # Things required for building your own

 The bare minimum:

  * Around 65 switches or so
- * Case, keycaps, cable, stabilizer
+ * Case, keycaps, cable, stabilizer, etc
  * The PCB itself
  * All the parts in the parts list
  * Soldering iron and solder
  * Desoldering wick/solder sucker for mistakes
- * Soldering skill to solder the stuff on
+ * Soldering skill for surface-mount devices

 For the per-key LED lighting:

  * Around 65 LEDs
- * Around 65 1206 size 2.2-3.3k ohms resistors
+ * Around 65 0805 size 2.2-3.3k ohms resistors.
+2.7k recommended.
- * The transistor (To be detailed)
+ * The SOT-23 NPN Transistor.
+NSS40301MZ4T1G recommended.

 For the RGB underglow: